hmcts/rd-commondata-dataload/README.md

-Commondata DataLoad API
 # rd-commondata-dataload
-Judicial reference data load (JRD)
+Reference data commondata dataload

-JRD is batch application and JRD batch is scheduled with Kubernetes which runs once in a day per cluster.
+RDCD is batch application and RDCD batch is scheduled with Kubernetes which runs once in a day per cluster.

-JRD consume data files from an external source, transform that data into the destination format and load the data into JRD database.
+RDCD consume data files from an external source, transform that data into the destination format and load the data into RDCD database.

-JRD Uses Data-Ingestion-Library (https://github.com/hmcts/data-ingestion-lib) and configure camel routes with data-ingestion-lib & JRD custom configuration files & crates camel integration framework which reads CSV files & Stores the CSV files data in JRD Database.
+RDCD Uses Data-Ingestion-Library (https://github.com/hmcts/data-ingestion-lib) and configure camel routes with data-ingestion-lib & RDCD custom configuration files & crates camel integration framework which reads CSV files & Stores the CSV files data in RDCD Database.

 Library should be included with build.gradle like follows compile group: 'uk.gov.hmcts.reform', name: 'data-ingestion-lib', version: '0.2.5'